sanketmore1234/Predict-service-quality/README.md

 # Predict-service-quality
-To predict Service Quality as Good or Bad (binary classification) from Hospital data
+1. To predict Service Quality as Good or Bad (binary classification) from Hospital data
+2. To guage the parameters important to the service quality levels (Finding influencial features)

 # Adult-Census-Income-Prediction
 Adult Census Income Prediction Machine Learning project